dotnet/csharplang/proposals/semi-auto-properties.md

 **Recommendation**: `value` is a keyword within an event accessor.

-### `field` in event accessor

-Should `field` be a keyword in an event accessor with the compiler generating a backing field?
+Should `field` be a keyword in an event accessor, and should the compiler generate a backing field?

 ```csharp
 class MyClass